Wet Brain Symptoms, Syndrome, Meaning, Stages, Treatment.

 -Confusion and issues with cognitive processing.

-What is the life expectancy for someone with Wet Brain?
+What is the life expectancy for someone with Wernicke-Korsakoff Syndrome?

-There is no clear-cut wet brain life expectancy; while some individuals fully recover from the illness, others continue to experience symptoms as a result of the brain damage.
+There is no clear-cut WKS life expectancy; while some fully recover from the illness, others experience symptoms due to brain damage.
 Usually, within the first two years after diagnosis or treatment, a person will start to feel better.
 If the condition is left untreated, 10 to 20 percent of Wernicke-Korsakoff Syndrome patients will not live.

-How is alcohol abuse connected to Wet Brain?
+How is alcohol abuse connected to Wernicke-Korsakoff Syndrome?

-Alcohol abuse is the main contributor to thiamine deficiency in the US, which leads to WKS development.
+Alcohol abuse is the main contributor to thiamine deficiency in the US, which leads to Wernicke-Korsakoff Syndrome development.

 Symptoms of Wernicke encephalopathy include: